Property Checking Without Inductive Invariants: Introduction

 \subsection{Problem we consider}

 Let \KS be a transition system specified by transition relation $T(S,S')$ and formula $I(S)$ describing initial states.
-Here $S$ and $S'$ is are sets of variables specifying the present and next states respectively.
-We will assume that $T$ and $I$ are propositional formulas in Conjunctive Normal Form (CNF).
+Here $S$ and $S'$ are sets of variables specifying the present and next states respectively.
 Let \pnt{s} be a state i.e. an assignment to $S$.
 Henceforth, by an assignment \pnt{q} to a set of variables $Q$ we mean a \ti{complete} assignment unless otherwise stated i.e. all variables of $Q$ are assigned in \pnt{q}.